Montréal

 -

-Photo credit: Constance Carpanese
+Photo credit: Stephane Groleau

 A wide variety of table games and slot machines, free shows, restaurants to satisfy all appetites, happening bars, a Cabaret ... everything is there to spend unforgettable moments.